hamedbh/deep-learning-r/README.md

-Working through Deep Learning in R by JJ Allaire
+Working through Deep Learning in R by François Chollet.